Advice and resources to support you with effective academic writing.

 If you have to write your own title in response to the brief you have been set, you need to think about how to frame this.
 The Formulating your own title handout suggests some aspects to consider.

-Differences from business and workplace writing
+Differences from non-academic writing

 Your written work needs to be grounded in and backed up by appropriate and informed opinion and sources, rather than solely by personal opinion and experience.
 Academic written work will also make fewer absolute statements.
 Language is often more tentative or cautious.